AleksandrFurmenkovOfficial/ai-code-review/README.md

 ## Description

-Perform code review using various AI models from OpenAI, Anthropic, Google, Deepseek(soon) to analyze and provide feedback on your code.
+Perform code review using various AI models from OpenAI, Anthropic, Google or Deepseek to analyze and provide feedback on your code.
 This GitHub Action helps improve the code quality by automatically reviewing pull requests, focusing on specified file extensions, and excluding specific paths.

 ## Inputs